Vegan food in Cornwall

 THE MUSSEL SHOAL, PORTHLEVEN

 A little 'hole in the wall' with outdoor seating and a view of the harbour.
 This place serves amazing dishes.
 They have delicious vegan options, including this Sweet corn Chowder with chunky bread.
 So much flavour packed into the bowl.
-Highly recommend this place, especially when the sun is out.
-They also have outdoor fireplaces for colder days.

 Highly recommend this place, especially when the sun is out.
 They also have outdoor fireplaces for colder days.
-It's laidback and informal setting, with wine served in paper cups.
+It's laidback and has an informal setting, with wine served in paper cups.
 Most likely you will encounter friendly locals with their cute four-legged companions.
 Just be aware of the sea gulls.

 THE HIDDEN HUT, PORTSCATHO